jmar777/connect-http-signature/README.md

 The connect-http-signature module exports two middleware components: `verify` and `gateway`.
 These components separate the logic of _verifying a request's signature_, and the decision of _accepting or rejecting a request_ based on that verification.
-This separation provides for a simple but flexible solution to encorcing request authentication.
+This separation provides a simple but flexible solution to enforcing request authentication.

 ## Installation